microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

    * My workflow failed at task X. Where should I look to determine why it failed?
      * [Which tasks failed?](#Find-which-tasks-failed-in-a-workflow)
      * Some tasks are stuck or my workflow is stuck in the "inprogress" directory in the "workflows" container.
 [Were there Azure infrastructure issues?](#Make-sure-there-are-no-Azure-infrastructure-errors)
+   * My jobs are taking a long time in the "Preparing" task state, even with "smaller" input files and VMs being used.
+Why is that?(#Check-Azure-Storage-Tier)

 3. Customizing your instance
    * How do I [use input data files for my workflows from a different Azure Storage account](#Use-input-data-files-from-an-existing-Storage-account-that-my-lab-or-team-is-currently-using) that my lab or team is currently using?